-Learn how to set up lined paper for note taking and handwriting practice on your infinite canvas.
+Learn how to set up lined paper for note taking and handwriting on your infinite canvas.

 A great addition to the infinite canvas for freehand note taking and sketching, Concepts offers an elegant, customizable Lined Paper grid you can use to keep your notes tidy.
 From narrow rule for maximizing text to wide, elementary-style lines perfect for your child's handwriting practice, you can keep your note taking in line with your thoughts.

 Here is how to set up a personalized style of Lined Paper on your infinite canvas, as well as how to set up an actual paper-sized artboard, export and print your notes.

 Setting Up Your Lined Paper

 1. Open the Settings menu.
 Under Grid Type, select Lined Paper.

 2. The default setting when you return to canvas is a nice, narrow ruled lined paper at 100% zoom.
 Just zoom in on the canvas to change it to a wider rule.

 Narrow Ruled lined paper at 100%, and zoomed in to 200%.